arunponugoti1/e-commerce-cluster1/README.md

 # I have created new one
 # Labels: Uses for two reasons 1. identify 2.which we use for some functionlity for selectors
 # Annotations: We use this for external resources in k8s
+# database usernamegive in the configmaps
+# Database passwords give me in the secrets